-Types of habitat present in the Port of Lyttelton and the surrounding areas are listed in Table 5.
+Types of habitat present in Opua Marina and the surrounding area are listed in Table 5.
 Given that much of the available habitat for incoming non-indigenous species is represented by artificial substrata within the port, calculation of habitat area/volume is not feasible within the present project - there are almost certainly no data on numbers of piles, marina pontoons, etc for the whole port and the available habitat area is structurally extremely complex.
+As part of the delimitation survey for Styela clava Gust et al. (2006a) estimated the length of artificial habitat (piling, pontoons, breakwalls) present in Opua Marina to be 5196 m.
+This value was derived from GIS maps of the areas and represents the horizontal length of structures present.
+Clearly it does not provide an estimate of the area of habitat available for colonisation, but allow a rough comparison among ports.
+For example, the equivalent value for the largest port in the targeted surveillance programme is 11300 m for Wellington (including the Burnham Oil Wharf but not including Shelly Bay, or Seaview Wharf and Marina: note that the length of artificial habitat in the Waitemata Harbour and Lyttelton Port were not estimated by Gust et al. 2006a).